“You’re off to Great Places!

 - Think about yourself and your children and don’t over commit.
 Be realistic and only book in what you can manage its great to do after school activities and play dates but don’t over commit or you will end up exhausted.
 Children need time at home and so do you!

-Remember you can’t do it all and it won’t always go smoothly but you are doing your best!
-Start getting excited about half term it’s only a few weeks away!
+Remember you can’t do it all and it won’t always go smoothly, but you are doing your best!
+Start getting excited about a half term it’s only a few weeks away!